savageyusuff/MobilePose-Pi/README.md

  This is a deployment of [MobilePose-pytorch](https://github.com/YuliangXiu/MobilePose-pytorch) for Raspberry Pi.
  You can download this repo into Pi using ```git clone https://github.com/ba-san/MobilePose-Pi```.
- Please note that this repo's size is 77MB.
+ Please note that this repo's size is around 80MB.
 ## Results

 MobilenetV2: FPS is 0.66